 The first, let me say, official “Bible” was called the Vulgate; a Latin version prepared by St Jerome in the fourth century and revised in 1592, just in time for the King James Version written in 1611.

 In earlier texts (pre-Vulgate), the word for Satan had been translated to mean adversary, accuser, slanderer, tempter, liar, etc., depending on context.
 The Greek word for demon (daimon) had also been used, but at the time meant a deity, a lesser god, guiding spirit, and sometimes your “lot in life.”

-The Greek word for devil is found only once, in Revelation:
+The Greek word for devil is found just once, in Revelation:

 3 And another sign appeared in heaven: behold, a great, fiery red dragon having seven heads and ten horns, and seven diadems on his heads.
 4 His tail drew a third of the stars of heaven and threw them to the earth.
 And the dragon stood before the woman who was ready to give birth, to devour her Child as soon as it was born.
 5 She bore a male Child who was to rule all nations with a rod of iron.
 And her Child was caught up to God and His throne.
 6 Then the woman fled into the wilderness, where she has a place prepared by God, that they should feed her there one thousand two hundred and sixty days.